 Many consumers in Ontario are tempted to rent a new water heater from door-to-door salespeople who offer deals that sound too good to pass up.

-The Ministry of Consumer Services asks consumers to beware – complaints about water heater rental businesses have gone up significantly over the past year.
+The Ministry of Government and Consumer Services asks consumers to beware – complaints about water heater rental businesses have gone up significantly over the past year.
 Most of these complaints are about unclear or misleading contracts.

 Here are some tips to keep in mind: